-Royal Oak: A parade at 9 a.m. near Main Street and Harrison, heading north on Main to Second and east to the Royal Oak Veterans Memorial for a ceremony with music by the high school, middle school and U.S. Navy bands.
+Royal Oak: at 9 a.m. near Main Street and Harrison, heading north on Main to Second and east to the Royal Oak Veterans Memorial for a ceremony with music by the high school, middle school and U.S. Navy bands.
 About 1,500 people typically attend the parade.

 Ferndale: Parade starts at 10 a.m. on Livernois at West Breckenridge and heads north.
 Participants then march east on Maplehurst, south on Woodward, west on Nine Mile, and south at Livernois, ending at the Memorial Mall in front of Fire Station No. 1.

 Clawson: Parade kicks off at 10 a.m. from , 655 S. Main, to at North Main Street and Roth Boulevard.
 A brief ceremony includes a 21-one gun salute.

 Birmingham: Memorial Day ceremony in Shain Park beginning at 10 a.m.
 Area veterans will be honored alongside performances from the Birmingham Straw Hat Band and special readings from local leaders.

 If you’re looking for more ceremonies and Memorial Day events around the area, check out , including in Rochester, Beverly Hills, Canton and more.